 SEC.
-11. Constitution and organization of the Municipal Board-Compensation of members thereof.-The Municipal Board shall be the legislative body of the city and shall be composed of the Mayor who shall be its presiding officer, and eight councilors, four of whom shall be elected at large by popular vole during every election for provincial and municipal officials in conformity with the provisions of the Revised Election Code and the other four to be appointed by the President of the Philippines with the consent of the Commission on Appointments.
+11. Constitution and organization of the Municipal Board-Compensation of members thereof.-The municipal board shall be the legislative body of the city and shall be composed of the Mayor, who shall be its presiding officer, the city treasurer, the city engineer, and five councilors elected at large by popular vote during every election for provincial and municipal officials in conformity with the provisions of the Election Code.
 In case of sickness, absence, suspension or other temporary disability of any member of the Board, or if necessary to maintain a quorum, the President of the Philippines may appoint a temporary substitute who shall possess all the rights and perform all the duties of a member of the Board until the return to duty of the regular incumbent.

-If any member of the Municipal Board should be a candidate for office in any election, he shall be disqualified to act with the Board in the discharge of the duties conferred upon it relative to election matters, and in such case the other members of the Board shall discharge said duties without his assistance, or they may choose some disinterested elector of the city to act with the Board in such Matters in his stead.

-The members of the Municipal Board shall receive ten Pesos for each day of attendance of the session of the Board.
+If any member of the municipal board should be candidate for office in any election, he shall be disqualified to act with the board in the discharge of the duties conferred upon it relative to election matters, and in such case the other members of the board shall discharge said duties without his assistance, or they choose a disinterested elector of the city to act with the board in such matters in his stead.
+The members of the municipal board shall receive ten pesos for each day of attendance of the session of the Board.

 SEC.
-12. Qualifications, suspension and removal of Members of the Board.-The members of the Municipal Board shall be qualified electors of the city, residents therein, for at least one year, and not less than twenty-three years oft age.
-Upon qualifying, the members-elect shall assume of office on the date fixed in the Revised Election Code until their successors are elected and qualified.
+12. Qualifications, election, suspension and removal of members of the board. -The members of the municipal board shall be qualified electors of the city, residents therein for at least one year, and not less than twenty-three years of age.
+Upon qualifying, the members-elect shall assume office on the date fixed in the Election Code until their successors are elected and qualified.